 Arrival at César Manrique airport.
 Delivery of the rental car and check-in at the hotel.

-Our first activity on the island of Lanzarote will consist of a fun route through the Timanfaya National Park, which originated after the violent volcanic eruptions that took place in the south of Lanzarote between 1720 and 1824, where we learned a little about the past, we enjoyed the geothermal demonstrations and we appreciated one of the most picturesque visual spectacles in the Canary Islands.
-On this trek, we find fascinating volcanic landscapes, which made us feel as if it were a walk on the Moon but without leaving the Earth.
+Our first activity on the island of Lanzarote will consist of a fun walk through the Timanfaya National Park, originated after the violent volcanic eruptions that took place in the south of Lanzarote between 1720 and 1824, where we learnt a bit of the past, enjoyed the geothermal demonstrations and were able to appreciate one of the most picturesque visual spectacles of the Canary Islands.
+On this hike we encountered fascinating volcanic landscapes, which made us feel as if we were walking on the moon but without leaving the earth.

-Then we went on a hike to the Cuervo Volcano, a route with a geological approach, composed of characteristic elements of the volcanic landscape of Lanzarote, where we could even access the crater of the volcano itself.
-This hike was of little difficulty, a simple walk of 6 km back and forth.
+Then we hiked to the Cuervo Volcano, a route with a geological focus, composed of characteristic elements of the volcanic landscape of Lanzarote, where we were even able to access the crater of the volcano itself.
+This hike was of little difficulty, a simple 6 km round trip.

-A fun day awaited us, where we got on board the kayaks, which we will paddle to Papagayo Beach.
-This activity allowed us to know the wonderful coast of the Natural Monument of Los Ajache.
+A fun day awaited us, where we got on board the kayaks, which we paddled to Papagayo beach.
+This activity allowed us to get to know the marvellous coastline of the Los Ajache Natural Monument.

 DAY 23: LA GRACIOSA ISLAND

-Of course, the island of La Graciosa could not be missed, your visit is essential.
-This day we set off to the island of La Graciosa, which is 30 minutes from Lanzarote by boat.
+Of course, the island of La Graciosa could not be missed, your visit is a must.
+This day we set off for the island of La Graciosa, which is 30 minutes away from Lanzarote by boat.

-This island is to the north of Lanzarote and is part of the Chinijo archipelago, and a fact that you should know is that La Graciosa does not have roads, so in our case, we did a tour in a taxi-jeep in which we saw the fabulous beaches : Los Hervideros Beach, Lambra Beach and Las Conchas Beach.
+This island is located to the north of Lanzarote and forms part of the Chinijo archipelago, and a fact you should know is that La Graciosa has no roads, so in our case we took a trip in a taxi-jeep in which we saw the fabulous beaches: Playa Los Hervideros, Playa Lambra and Playa Las Conchas.

-Right at the foot of the Playa de las Conchas is the Montaña Bermeja, another of the volcanic groups of La Graciosa, where of course we admire its spectacular views of the entire island.
+Right at the foot of Playa de las Conchas is Montaña Bermeja, another of La Graciosa's volcanic groups, where of course we admire its spectacular views of the whole island.

-On this last day in the Canary Islands we visit La Geria, known as the Lanzarote Wine Route, one of the most visited and photographed places for its attractive unique landscape.
+On this last day in the Canary Islands we visited La Geria, known as the Wine Route of Lanzarote, one of the most visited and photographed places for its attractive and unique landscape.

 La Geria is located within the municipality of Yaiza, bordering the Timanfaya National Park.
-This natural setting is characterized by the cultivation of vines in holes dug in the volcanic ash itself, for being an internationally recognized wine production, and for its fascinating contrast between the blackish earth and the green vines.
-During the route, they taught us the process of growing the vine, from the plantation to the harvest, and we had the opportunity to taste the famous Malvasia grape broths and cheeses from the island in La Geria and the El Grifo Museum.
+This natural environment is characterised by the cultivation of vines in the holes dug in the volcanic ash itself, by its internationally renowned wine production, and by the fascinating contrast between the blackish soil and the green vines.
+During the tour we were shown the process of vine cultivation, from planting to harvesting, and had the opportunity to taste the island's famous Malvasia grape wines and cheeses at La Geria and the El Grifo Museum.

-One of the oldest wineries is the El Grifo winery, and there we observe curious utensils and machinery that have extracted the best possible broth from the Lanzarote grape.
-This tour was undoubtedly like a journey through the history of wine on the island in the last three centuries.
+One of the oldest wineries is the bodega El Grifo, and there we observed curious tools and machinery that have extracted the best possible wine from the grapes of Lanzarote.
+This tour was undoubtedly like a journey through the history of wine on the island over the last three centuries.